evansmwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic-link - creates symbolic lnk
-14-copy_html - copies all html files into the parent of working directory 100-lets move - moves all files beginning with uppercase alphabetical characters to tmp/u/
+14-copy_html - copies all html files into the parent of working directory 100-lets move - moves all files beginning with uppercase alphabetical characters to tmp/u/ 101-clean_emacs - deletes all files ending with ~